Refugee entrepreneurs creating new jobs and helping to grow the Australian economy: Report

 Friday, March 24, 2017/

-The growing number of refugees-turned-entrepreneurs in Australia is have a material impact on the Australian economy as these business owners begin to create new jobs through their ventures and pay taxes.
+The growing number of refugee entrepreneurs in Australia is having a material impact on the Australian economy as these business owners begin to create new jobs through their ventures and pay taxes.

 That’s one of the findings from research released this week from the Ignite Small Business Start-ups initiative, which was launched in 2013 to support refugees resettling in Australia with establishing new small businesses and startups.